The Science Behind How Regenerative Farming Impacts Herb Potency

 The Microbiome Connection

-Think of the soil microbiome as an invisible factory working alongside plant roots.
-Studies on Cannabis sativa showed that specific endophytic bacteria consortia facilitated both plant growth and the accumulation of key therapeutic compounds like THC and CBD.
-Similarly, inoculating Papaver somniferum with specific microbes increased morphine yield by enhancing expression of biosynthesis genes.
+Research on Cannabis sativa showed that specific endophytic bacteria consortia facilitated both plant growth and the accumulation of key therapeutic compounds like THC and CBD.6 Similarly, inoculating Papaver somniferum with specific microbes increased morphine yield by enhancing expression of biosynthesis genes.

 - Activate plant immune signaling pathways that trigger secondary metabolite production